Silzinc/FMM-Project/README.md

 ## Project organisation

 - [src](./src): production source code.
-- [design](./design): algorithm design scripts/notebooks.
-Please note that the design is not up to date with the final implementation.
-It is also not particularly readable.
 - [test](./test): tests and data analysis.
 - [cpp](./cpp): C++ implementation of the FMM algorithm.